PhilSorgenfrei/ML_models/README.md

 - Andrej Karpathy's blog (https://medium.com/@karpathy): This apparently happens when somebody who knows a topic deeply takes the time to explain it to the rest of us - pure gold!

 If any mistake is spotted in these notebooks, please let me know so that I may fix it!

+In case there are any issues with displaying the notebooks through github, copy/paste the notebook url into nbviewer (https://nbviewer.jupyter.org/)